-Finance and Risk Committee - Mr Derrick Vickers (Chair), Mr Robert Bowen AO, Ms Janelle Manders, Mr Damian Topp (Chief Executive Officer), Ms Kerstin Petrick (Accounts Manager)
+Finance and Risk Committee - Derrick Vickers (Chair), Robert Bowen AO, Janelle Manders, Arvin Datt, Damian Topp (Chief Executive Officer), Kerstin Petrick (Accounts Manager)

-This committee meets two (2) weeks prior to each board meeting.
+This committee meets at least four times per year.
 The objectives of the committee are:

 - Ensuring that the foundation operates to an agreed budget and that all liabilities and financial commitments are brought to account in the relevant year - Monitor the status of investments - Ensure there is an adequate internal control system to promote operational efficiency and to minimise financial risk - Monitor the balance sheet and profit and loss statements quarterly and report to the Board.